The story of Kahurere

 Some traditions place her journey across the central landscapes of Aotearoa, reflecting a life shaped by movement and connection to place.

+The name itself holds this meaning: kahu (bird), rere (flight).
 This is reflected in the Kahurere logo, where a flying manu forms the shape of a K, symbolising movement, migration and the forging of new pathways.

 Kahurere brings together Māori art and contemporary commercial spaces, heritage and modern design, two worlds woven together through kotahitanga and respect.